 Coming soon (expected early 2024):

-• Cancel non-refundable Basic Economy fare tickets and receive a partial trip credit (less a $99 fee) if your trip is domestic, travel hasn’t started yet, and you booked directly through American Airlines.
+- Cancel non-refundable Basic Economy fare tickets and receive a partial trip credit (less a $99 fee) if your trip is domestic, travel hasn’t started yet, and you booked directly through American Airlines.
 Note that Basic Economy tickets booked through third-party online travel agencies (like Expedia, Priceline, etc) cannot be canceled for a trip credit.
-This will begin in late January 2024.
+This is live.
+Note also that your AAdvantage number must be associated with the reservation before you cancel.

 Starting March 1, 2024